Let's Talk Turkey—Recipes for Your Thanksgiving Meal

-This healthy revision of green bean casserole skips the canned soup and all the fat and sodium that come with it.
-Our white sauce with sliced fresh mu
+This green bean casserole from EatingWell is a revised, much healthier version of the old-time original.
+Skip the canned soup and all of the fat and sodium that come with it.

 Pumpkin Pie in a Glass

-All of us love pumpkin pie, but with just one oven it can be difficult at times to get pies, casseroles and turkey all prepared at once.
-So I visited www.kraftrecipes.com and found a great pumpkin mousse that not only tastes like pumpkin pie, but is fast and easy and doesn't require an oven.
-I'll give you two versions--the original recipe from Kraft, and then the changes I made:
+All of us love pumpkin pie, but with just one oven it can be difficult at times to get pies, casseroles, and turkey all prepared at once.
+So I visited KraftRecipes and found a great pumpkin mousse that not only tastes like pumpkin pie but is fast and easy and doesn't require an oven.
+I'll give you two versions.
+Click the link above for the original recipe from Kraft, and then see the changes I made below: